ClimateCompatibleGrowth/nismod_teaching_kit/docs/lecture_15/Lecture_15.1.md

 biomimicry, or nature-derived solutions, such as wind, wave or solar energy (see @IUCN2020b).

-**'**NbS' is a relatively new term, used first in 2008 by the World Bank and only formally defined by the International Union for the Conservation of Nature (IUCN) in 2020 [@IUCN2020a; @Seddon2021].
+**NbS** is a relatively new term, used first in 2008 by the World Bank and only formally defined by the International Union for the Conservation of Nature (IUCN) in 2020 [@IUCN2020a; @Seddon2021].
 The concept 'NbS' is based on the notion that healthy, well-managed